openmrs/openmrs-react-components/README.md

 ```
 npm install babel-polyfill
 ```
-Then make sure you import 'babel-polyfill' in your entry file (ie index.js)
+Then make sure you import 'babel-polyfill' in your entry file (i.e. index.js)

 ### Add react-redux, redux-saga and redux-form as dependencies
 ```